 The ten-year bond yield is the basis for long-term interest rates

 The ten-year bond influences everything from mortgage rates to corporate debt.
-It’s now the benchmark for long-term U.S. interest rates.
-Note that old-timers might remember when the 30-year bond was the benchmark, but that changed during the ’90s.
-When investors ask, “What’s going on in the bond market?” they inevitably are asking where the ten-year is trading.
+It’s now the benchmark for long-term US interest rates.
+Old-timers might remember when the 30-year bond was the benchmark, but that changed in the 1990s.
+When investors want to know what’s going on in the bond market, they in essence want to know where the ten-year bond is trading.

-Note that short-term rates are still important, particularly LIBOR, which is the base rate for almost all short-term rates.
+Note that short-term rates are still important, particularly the London interbank offered rate (or LIBOR), which is the base rate for almost all short-term rates.

-This information is relevant to mortgage real estate investment trusts (or REITs), such as American Capital Agency (AGNC), Annaly Capital Management, (NLY), Hatteras Financial (HTS), Capstead Mortgage Corporation (CMO), and MFA Financial (MFA).
-It’s also relevant to people who invest in homebuilders or fixed income exchange-traded funds (or ETFs) such as the iShares 20+ Year Treasury Bond (TLT).
+Rate information is relevant to mortgage real estate investment trusts (or REITs) like American Capital Agency (AGNC), Annaly Capital (NLY), Hatteras (HTS), Capstead (CMO), and MFA (MFA).
+It’s also helpful for people who invest in homebuilders and fixed income ETFs like the iShares 20+ Year Treasury Bond (TLT).

 Bond yields are influenced by European trading

 Bonds yields have been influenced heavily by European rates since last summer, when rates globally began to fall as the markets speculated about further QE (quantitative easing) measures out of the European Central Bank (or ECB).
 European bond yields continued their rally, and the German Bund is now within a few basis point of the Japanese Government Bond Yield.
 This is a stunning development for global bond market observers.